charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 which is then passed to the Kubernetes API server.
 You can find the binary on the [aws-iam-authenticator releases page][aws-iam-authenticator-releases].

+#### Setting up AWS Role

+The aws-iam-authenticator is able to use any ARN for authentication.
+The easiest way to get started is to use an empty role as described in the [aws-iam documentation][aws-iam-role-creation].
+ * Log into AWS console and navigate to [the IAM page][aws-iam-page].
+ * Click "create new role".
+ * Choose the "Role for cross-account access" / "Provide access between AWS accounts you own" option.
+ * Paste in your AWS account ID number (available in the top right in the console).
+ * Your role does not need any additional policies attached.

 #### Updating kubectl config

 In order to use the [aws-iam-authenticator][aws-iam-authenticator-github] with